LG Chem Declares Carbon-neutral Growth 2050

 After reusing waste batteries, a closed loop of resources will be established for extracting raw materials such as lithium and cobalt at domestic and overseas production bases, which will increase the stability of material supplies and solve supply chain issues such as labor and environment.

 LG Chem is pursuing the "Landfill Zero" project as well, which recycles even the wastes discharged from business sites, to protect the ecosystem.
-To this end, new construction sites to be built in the future are required to receive the "Landfill Zero" certification by UL (Underwriters Laboratories), an internationally recognized environmental safety agency.
+To this end, new construction sites to be built in the future are required to receive the "Landfill Zero" certification by UL (Underwriters Laboratories), a leading global safety science company .

 LG Chem's electric vehicle battery manufacturing subsidiary located in Michigan, USA, has been certified as a “Landfill Zero” business by recycling more than 90% of the wastes discharged from the site.